Chelsea-davids6/Loteria-Bingo/README.md

 *This project is still a work in progress!!
 XD*

 ## Overview
-Lotería Bingo is an online mobile game inspired by the traditional Mexican game, Lotería.
+Lotería Bingo is an online web game inspired by the traditional Mexican game, Lotería.
 Unlike traditional bingo, this game uses images instead of numbers, bringing a colorful and cultural twist to the experience.
 Players compete to achieve patterns like lines or full cards to win.

 ## Planned Features
 - **Interactive multiplayer Gameplay**: Play Lotería bingo in real time with others.